 Make sure to properly tape and cover off any sections of the furniture that you won’t be painting.
 I use newspaper and Frog tape to get the job done.

-If you have any other furniture painting tips, please share in the comments below.
+If you have any other furniture painting tips, please share them in the comments below.

 Here is some great painting tips from BHG